-When selecting materials for a store interior it is very important to pay sufficient attention to the way these materials will be experienced by the users: both the retailers and the consumers.
-The colour and texture of the material can influence the visual perception of warmth.
-Although not always true, the visual aspect usually dominates in a multi-sensorial perception.
-Hence in an interior, colour (especially interior wall colour) has a greater impact on the visual perception of warmth than texture.
-In other words, a red concrete wall is perceived to be warmer than a coarse concrete wall.
-The coarse wall, in turn, is perceived to be warmer than a smooth concrete wall.
-As it is not always possible to change the colour of an existing material, it might however be possible to alter the texture of a surface to influence the perceived warmth of a material.
+When selecting materials for a store interior it is very important to pay sufficient attention to the way these materials will be experienced by the users: both the retailers and the customers.
+Indeed, the colour and texture of a given material can influence the visual perception of its warmth.
+Although not always true, the visual aspect tends to dominates in a multi-sensorial perception.
+Hence in an interior, colour (especially that of interior walls) has a greater impact on the visual perception of warmth than texture.
+In other words, a red concrete wall will be perceived to be warmer than a coarse concrete wall.
+The coarse wall, in turn, will be perceived to be warmer than a smooth concrete wall.
+Thus, as it is not always possible to change the colour of an existing material, you might consider altering the texture of a surface to influence its perceived warmth.

-Use the tactile characteristics of a product to draw the attention of the consumer.
-When this one is attracted by the tactility of a product, there is less risk that he will shift his attention to a competing product or brand.
-However, when a product doesn’t feel pleasant or doesn’t invoke a satisfying feeling, the consumer will more likely search elsewhere.
+Why not use the tactile characteristics of a product to draw customer attention?
+Indeed, research shows that when customers are attracted by the tactility of a product, they are less likely to shift their attention to a competing product or brand.
+However, when a product doesn’t feel pleasant or doesn’t invoke a satisfying feeling, customers will more likely search elsewhere.

 People have different preferences when it comes to the senses they use to acquire information.
-For some people, haptic information (that gained through the use of touch) is predominant.
-Haptic information is important for the evaluation of products that differ in texture, hardness, temperature and weight.
-Avoid presentations that hinder the ability to touch a product (for instance a product that is behind glass or on a display which is out of reach.
-Have a look at our recap paper ‘haptic is practical’ in Peck & Childers (2003) for more insights on haptic information.
+For some, haptic information (that gained through the sense of touch) is predominant.
+Haptic information is important for evaluating products that differ in terms of texture, hardness, temperature and weight.
+To cater to these customers, it is best to avoid presentations that hinder the ability to touch a product (such as placing a product behind glass or on a display which is out of reach).
+Have a look at the comprehensive overview paper ‘haptic is practical’ by Peck & Childers (2003) for more insights on this topic.